This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 Notice that you cannot get to the plaintext content: SSProtect (the :Foundation Client) has created a secure channel between stored plaintext and Notepad, allowing the application to see native content while ensuring no other process can get to it:

-This mechanism is not specific to Notepad or any other piece of software; this is a Trade Secret developed by DefiniSec as an extension to the flexibility offered by allowing you to place protected content almost anywhere, supported by the freedom to work with Managed Content just as you did before.
+This mechanism is not specific to Notepad or any other piece of software; this is a Trade Secret developed by DefiniSec.
+This allows you to protect file content placed almost anywhere while retaining expected workflows - all with continuous protection of the associated plaintext.

 STEP 7: Add a 2nd line to the text file, Version 2 - Test Note 2, then save and close it.

-After the file is re-encrypted (protected), you can access/ view ciphertext because the secure channel to plaintext has been removed.
+After the file is re-encrypted, you can access/ view ciphertext because the secure channel to plaintext has been removed.

 STEP 8: Right-click Test.txt and open it with a text editor other than Notepad.